srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. If necessary, log in to your Azure portal using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

 1. On your Azure dashboard, locate the **rg-az220vm** resource group tile.

-    This is the time that contains the **vm-az220-training-gw0001-{your-id}** VM.

-    Notice that this resource group tile also includes a link to the associated Network security group.
+    Notice that your resource group tile includes a link to the associated Network security group.

 1. On the **rg-az220vm** resource group tile, click **vm-az220-training-gw0001-{your-id}-nsg**.

 1. On the **Network security group** blade, on the left-side menu under **Settings**, click **Inbound security rules**.